 - 1993: Hurricane Emily was a Category 3 storm when it approached the Outer Banks.
 The storm was headed inland, but turned out to sea at the last moment, brushing the coast and not making direct landfall.
 Still, close to 500 homes were destroyed in Hatteras, and power was cut to the island when officials feared numerous downed power lines would start fires.
 Flooding left a quarter of the population homeless.
-Only two deaths were reported—they were swimmers at Nags Head.
+Two deaths were reported, and both were swimmers at Nags Head.

 - 1996: Hurricane Bertha struck North Carolina in July, and Hurricane Fran in September.
 It was the first time since the mid-'50s that North Carolina had experienced two hurricane landfalls in one hurricane season.
 Bertha destroyed several fishing piers and marinas in the Wrightsville Beach area.
 Due to the devastation from Bertha, the police station in Topsoil Beach had to be housed in a double-wide trailer.
 Flooding from Hurricane Fran would later carry the temporary police station away.
 The Kure Beach pier was destroyed, and even historic buildings far inland at North Carolina State University and the University of North Carolina were damaged.
 At least six people were killed in the storm, most of these from auto accidents.
 The Topsoil Beach area was hit the worst by Fran, with over 500 million dollars of damage reported, and 90 percent of structures damaged.